Blog Home / Financial Terms / Unlock Competitive Advantage with Value Chain Analysis

 To conduct a value chain analysis, it is first necessary to identify the primary and support activities of a business.
 This can be done by breaking down the various activities involved in creating a product or service and determining which activities are directly involved in production and which activities support the production process.

+For example, consider a software company that develops and sells productivity software.
+The primary activities of this company might include research and development, marketing and sales, and customer support.
 The support activities might include procurement (obtaining the necessary hardware and software to develop and test the software), human resource management (hiring and training employees), and infrastructure (maintaining the necessary IT systems and networks).

 Value Chain Analysis For Cost Advantage:

 One of the primary benefits of value chain analysis is the ability to identify cost savings opportunities.
 By understanding the various activities and processes involved in creating a product or service, businesses can identify areas where they can reduce costs or improve efficiency.
+For example, a company that manufactures clothing might be able to reduce costs by sourcing materials from lower-cost suppliers, streamlining its production process, or reducing waste.

-Consider a bakery that produces and sells a variety of baked goods.
+Here is a fully worked example of how value chain analysis can be used to identify cost savings opportunities: Consider a bakery that produces and sells a variety of baked goods.
 The bakery’s value chain includes activities such as sourcing ingredients, mixing and baking the dough, packaging the finished products, and marketing and selling the products.

 By analyzing each of these activities, the bakery may identify the following cost savings opportunities: